Supreme Court of Nauru: Cases

 The Supreme Court heard its first case, Detamaigo v Demaure, in April 1969.
 The case consisted in an "appeal against a decision of the Nauru Lands Committee as to the persons beneficially entitled to the personality of the estate of a deceased Nauruan".
 In a very brief ruling, Chief Justice Thompson struck out the appeal, on the grounds that "this Court has no jurisdiction to entertain appeals from the Nauru Lands Committee's determinations in respect of personalty", as such jurisdiction was not specifically provided by the Nauru Lands Committee Ordinance 1956.

 The first constitutional case to reach the Supreme Court was Jeremiah v Nauru Local Government Council, decided in March 1971, on petition to the Supreme Court.
 The petitioner, Jeremiah, was a Nauruan man who wished to marry a non-Nauruan woman.
 The Nauru Local Government Council, whose consent was required for any lawful marriage between a Nauruan and a non-Nauruan (as per the Births, Deaths and Marriages Ordinance 1957), refused to grant consent, without providing a reason.
 Jeremiah argued this was a violation of article 3 of the Constitution, which provides that "every person in Nauru is entitled to the fundamental rights and freedoms of the individual".
 Chief Justice Thompson, however, ruled that the constitutional meaning of "fundamental rights and freedoms of the individual" was to be restricted to the rights and freedoms explicitly established by the Constitution.
 Thus, no constitutional right to marry existed.

 In October 2010, the Supreme Court ruled on its most recent constitutional case, In the Matter of the Constitution and in the Matter of the Dissolution of the Eighteenth Parliament, to determine whether the dissolution of a deadlocked Parliament and the ensuing proclamation of a state of emergency by President Marcus Stephen were constitutionally valid.
 The case had been brought by members of the parliamentary Opposition.
 Justice John von Doussa ruled in favour of the President, stating that art.77 of the Constitution gave the President full latitude to determine whether a state of emergency should be declared.

 The current Chief Justice is Filimone Jitoko, he succeeded Ratu Joni Madraiwiwi in 2017.
 Justice Crulci (2014–2017) and Resident Magistrate Emma Garo (2014-2016) were the first women to be appointed to the judiciary in Nauru.

+Judges

+Current members of the Supreme Court of Nauru are: